KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

 }
 ```

-Keyboard actions can also be triggered by keyboard-specific gestures that are applied to buttons.
-If you use a ``SystemKeyboard``, action gestures will be automatically applied to the various buttons.
+Keyboard actions can also be triggered by action-specific gestures, which can be applied with the `keyboardGestures(...)` view modifier. ``SystemKeyboard`` automatically applies this modifier to all buttons.